Giorgio5i6/MONAS/standalone/README.md

 - **main**: Main function for Survival and RBE
 	- **TsGetSurvival**: Class manager for computing MKM and GSM2 survival
 		- **TsGSM2**: Class with GSM2 functions
-			- **TsSpecificEnergy**: Class for sepcifi energy spectra calculation
+			- **TsSpecificEnergy**: Class for specific energy spectra calculation
 	- **TsLinealEnergy**: Class for microdosimetric spectra calculation

 ## COMPILE